rackerlabs/support-how-to/content/how-to/cloud-dns/choosing-dns-record-types/index.md

 #### A or AAAA

-Type A are IPv4 address record.
-Type AAAA is an IPv6 Address record.
-Use this record type if your server has an IPv6 address as target.
+Type A is an IPv4 address record.
+Type AAAA is an IPv6 Address record, so use this record type if your server has an IPv6 address as a target.

 Use an A or AAAA record to point to an IP address.
 In simple cases, you might have a single A or AAAA record as your base record pointing to a single IP address.
-Often there are A or AAAA records that point to different IP addresses.
+Often, there are A or AAAA records that point to different IP addresses.

 **Note:** If you have a base record (not required), it must be an A or AAAA record.
 For example, you could have **www.mydomain.com** as an A record that points to `1.2.3.4`, and **www.domain.com** might be a CName record that points to **www.myotherimportantdomain.com**.
 Likewise, you might have a **mail.domain.com** record pointing to `5.6.7.8`.

 #### Canonical name (CName)

-Use a CName's to point to another domain name.
-For example, **mail.mydomain.com** poiting to **mydomain.com**.
+Use a CName record to point to another domain name.
+For example, point **mail.mydomain.com** to **mydomain.com**.

 #### Mail exchange (MX)

 Use an MX record for mail delivery.
-For example, creating an MX record for **domain.com** would allow you to set up an email address like `mailto:mike@domain.com`.
+For example, creating an MX record for **domain.com** enables you to set up an email address like **mailto:mike@domain.com**.

 #### Name server (NS)